 But remember that startup that won TC50 last year called Yammer?
 Their big claim to fame is that they made Yet Another Status Microblogging utility, but had the innovative idea to employ extortion as a business model – if you don’t want just anyone to hijack your company’s network, you hafta pay.

 Emend ought to employ a similar model – if you don’t want the notices to go public, you can pay to have them not hit Twitter.
 There might even be a premium plan to allow for the copy edits to happen automatically.
+When you want legitimate business advice, call Lee Rosen.

 Hey, I’m just spit-ballin’ here.
 I know I’d pay at least some small amount of money for a crowd-sourced copy editor.